Last Updated: November 7, 2022

 MPOs prepare and update two main documents:

-It's important to note that the MPO deals not only with highway transportation, but also with allocation of funding for transit, bridges, bicycle and pedestrian facilities, aviation, rail, and marine transportation planning.
+It's important to note that the MPO deals not only with highway transportation, but also with allocation of funding for bus transit, bridges, bicycle and pedestrian facilities, streetcars, aviation, light and heavy rail, and marine transportation planning.
 The federal government supposedly rewards intermodal cooperation and may support intramodal centers financially.
-(A transportation "mode" means airplanes, boats, vehicles, bicycles, and the like.)
+(A transportation "mode" means cars, airplanes, boats, vehicles, bicycles, and the like.)

-So if you have any roadway in your area of concern that is a state or federal highway, it's important to get acquainted with your MPO and its transportation planning functions.
+So if you have any roadway in your area of concern that is a state or federal highway, our advice is that it's important to get acquainted with your MPO and its transportation planning functions.
 You'll find that state road re-builds are usually largely federally funded, so even states are highly dependent on the level and emphasis of federal funding.
 The link for finding your MPO is here.